garylirocks/quickrefs/azure-active-directory.markdown

   ![Pass through synchronization](images/azure_ad-pass-through-auth.png)

-  - Only store passwords in on-prem AD, not in the AAD
+  - Passwords only stored in on-prem AD, not in the AAD
   - Only on-prem AD is used to authenticate
-  - One or more light weight agents installed on-prem, need access to Internet and on-prem AD domain controllers
+  - It's a tenant-level feature, turning it on affects the sign-in for users across all the managed domains in your tenant.
+  - High availability:
-    - One agent running on the AAD Connect server
+    - One agent is running on the AAD Connect server
-    - Deploy two extra agents for high availability
+    - You should deploy two extra agents on other servers
+  - The agents need access to Internet and on-prem AD domain controllers
   - Why choose this: To enforce on-prem user account states, password policies and sign in hours at the time of sign-in

 **Federated authentication**: